Legacy Search UI Framework

 Validate that the tab appears in your search interface.
 You should now have a tab on your page.

-A tab alone does not do much.
+A tab alone doesn’t do much.
 You should add another one with different properties to allow your users to view your content through different interfaces.